 What kinds of home improvement work can I do without needing a building consent?

-Many alterations and renovations require building consent.
-Under the Building Act 2004, the following building work requires a consent:
+Many alterations and renovations require building consent, which is a formal approval of the building work proposed.
+Under the Building Act 2004, the following building work requires building consent:

 - alterations, additions and many structural repairs to existing buildings

 - demolition of existing buildings and structures

 - site work, for example, earthworks for a new extension

 - putting in a swimming pool or spa pool.

 The types of building work that generally do not require building consent include: